heritage-happenings/heritage-happenings.github.io/people/barbara-clevenger/README.md

 Google Maps: https://goo.gl/maps/5WPJ8T21XQjRHswc6
 Realtor listing: https://www.redfin.com/CA/Oakland/1524-29th-Ave-94601/home/49869613

-Barbara lived at the house at thias address from 1967 to 1972.
+Barbara lived at the house at this address from 1967 to 1972.
 Her husband at the time, Ralph, was the pastor of the Fruitvale Congregational Church.

 <img src="https://heretics-sf.github.io/people/barbara-clevenger/1524-29th-avenue-front.png" width=50% >
 _Front of house with image captured from Google StreetView_